parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 - `--reader-count=<int>`: The number of reader threads Cassandra uses.
 According to Cassandra's suggestions, each disk containing the database should have 16 threads to hide its latency.
 The default value is 16, assuming all the data is stored on a single disk.
 - `--writer-count=<int>`: The number of writer threads Cassandra uses.
 Cassandra recommends 8 threads per CPU core.
 The default value is 32.
 - `--heap-size=<int>`: JVM heap size.
 Its unit is GB, and by default, JVM uses `max(min(1/2 ram, 1GB), min(1/4 ram, 8GB))`.
 It is good to increase the value when the server has enough DRAM for better performance or lower the value for explicit resource restriction.
 - `--affinity=<cpu_id, ...>`: The CPUs Cassandra works on.
-This setting is useful to set CPU affinity explicitly.
-Usually, it is combined with the container's resource management option (e.g., `--cpuset-cpus`).
+This setting let Cassandra be aware of its CPU affinity explicitly.
+It should be used together with the container's resource management option (e.g., `--cpuset-cpus`).

 ### Multiple Server Containers